LightFiLimited/lf-documentation/docs/API/index.md

 #### Token lifetime

-The lifetime of the tokens can affect the security level of your data in case of a token being obtained by a mallicious party.
+The lifetime of the tokens can affect the security level of your data in case of a token being obtained by a malicious party.
 A shorter **access token** lifetime will mean that the token can only be used for a shorter period before the user must log in again or the **refresh token** should be used to obtain a new access token.